 - Sentenced as a non-felony, after guilty plea to a felony charge (for example, 365 days imposed).
 Here also, the level of conviction is non-felony (gross misdemeanor or misdemeanor) from the moment of sentencing.

 - Stay of Imposition of Felony Sentence.
 In this case, there was a felony conviction until discharge from probation without violating a condition.
 After that, the level of conviction is reduced.
-So, the person has a felony conviction record for a while, and then later it’s reduced.
+So, the person has a felony conviction record for a while, and then not any more (for some purposes).

 Examples of Minnesota Gross Misdemeanors